rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 The tool will then check if the passed object is compatible with the `ApplyTo` flag provided, and will fail with a `CP::CorrectionCode::Error` if the object type is not as expected.

-An **example configuration file** containing examples for all possible flags can be found in `./data/ElectronPhotonVariableCorrectionTool_ExampleConf.conf`.
+An **example configuration file** containing examples for all possible flags can be found in `./data/ElectronPhotonVariableCorrectionBase_ExampleConf.conf`.
 The complete list of example configuration files is (all in `./data/`):

-- `ElectronPhotonVariableCorrectionTool_ExampleConvertedPhotonConf.conf` for converted photons,
+- `ElectronPhotonVariableCorrectionBase_ExampleConvertedPhotonConf.conf` for converted photons,
-- `ElectronPhotonVariableCorrectionTool_ExampleUnconvertedPhotonConf.conf` for unconverted photons,
+- `ElectronPhotonVariableCorrectionBase_ExampleUnconvertedPhotonConf.conf` for unconverted photons,
-- `ElectronPhotonVariableCorrectionTool_ExampleElectronConf.conf` for electrons,
+- `ElectronPhotonVariableCorrectionBase_ExampleElectronConf.conf` for electrons,
-- `ElectronPhotonVariableCorrectionTool_ExampleIsoCorrectionConf.conf` for the isolation correction,
+- `ElectronPhotonVariableCorrectionBase_ExampleIsoCorrectionConf.conf` for the isolation correction,
-- `ElectronPhotonVariableCorrectionTool_ExampleConf.conf` general example showing what the tool can do and how all different possible parameters can be handled.
+- `ElectronPhotonVariableCorrectionBase_ExampleConf.conf` general example showing what the tool can do and how all different possible parameters can be handled.

 The .root file currently used for testing is `/pnfs/desy.de/atlas/dq2/atlaslocalgroupdisk/rucio/mc16_13TeV/da/80/DAOD_HIGG1D2.18400890._000001.pool.root.1`.